confluentinc/tutorials/agentic-ai-streaming-agent/flinksql/README.md

     (UUID(), 'Hi, I would like a partial refund on order 9189 because one of the items (the bike tire) was not included. you can just credit my account balance please.');
 ```

-Since the streaming agent is running as a CTAS statement, you can see how the agent handles the input by querying the `chat_listener_agent_output` table, or head over to your [Linear workspace](https://linear.app/), where you will see a new issue created:
+Since the Streaming Agent is running as a CTAS statement, you can see how the agent handles the input by querying the `chat_listener_agent_output` table, or head over to your [Linear workspace](https://linear.app/), where you will see a new issue created:

 ![Linear refund issue](https://raw.githubusercontent.com/confluentinc/tutorials/master/agentic-ai-streaming-agent/flinksql/img/linear_refund_issue.png)